Increasing the Utility of Synthetic Images through Chamfer Guidance: Experiments

-We compare the performance of \ldmonefive and \ldmthreefive against a classifier trained on limited real images ($k$ times the number of classes), with results shown in \Cref{tab:choice_of_gens_in1k}.
+We complement our analysis by evaluating the downstream utility of our Chamfer guidance in the ``static'' ImageNet-1k setup introduced in~\cite{askari25dp}, and generate a dataset of $1,300,000$ synthetic images using our approach, with different $k$ real exemplar images from the training set.
+Each synthetic image is generated with a simple prompt \texttt{(class name)}.
+We report the accuracy of a ViT-B~\citep{dosovitskiy2021an} classifier trained on this synthetic data and tested on real validation data. \\ We compare the performance of \ldmonefive and \ldmthreefive against a classifier trained on limited real images ($k$ times the number of classes), with results shown in \Cref{tab:choice_of_gens_in1k}.
 We initially train the classifier on only limited real images and present the results in \Cref{tab:choice_of_gens_in1k_real} to serve as reference.
 Our findings demonstrate that this limited real data alone fails to achieve satisfactory performance.
 Next, we leverage the available real data per class to generate synthetic images using our Chamfer distance approach, presenting these results in \Cref{tab:choice_of_gens_in1k_mixed}.
 We study the effect of images generated without and with our Chamfer guidance, and we show that our synthetic-only approach using Chamfer guidance achieves substantial improvements over the base LDM generations, with gains of $+12.01$ and $+15.83$ accuracy, respectively.
 Finally, we find that combining real and synthetic data yields optimal results, achieving up to $63.81\%$ and $62.61\%$ accuracy when using only 32 real images per class alongside our generated synthetic data using \ldmonefive and \ldmthreefive, respectively.
 These results also show how our Chamfer guidance can effectively close the gap in grounded diversity between the two models.
 The difference is more than $5\%$ when using only the synthetic data, and we reduce it to $1.25\%$ with $k=32$.
-An analogous behavior emerges when leveraging real data, reducing the gap from $3.42$ to $1.20$ with $32$k real images.
+An analogous behavior emerges when leveraging real data, reducing the gap from $3.42$ to $1.20$ with $32$k real images. \\ We also test on ImageNet-V2~\cite{recht2019imagenet}, ImageNet-Sketch~\cite{wang2019learning}, ImageNet-R~\cite{hendrycks2021many}, and ImageNet-A~\cite{hendrycks2021nae} to measure out-of-distribution (OOD) generalization.
+Models trained with data generated by our Chamfer guidance exhibit strong performance on these out-of-distribution datasets, surpassing models trained on only real data on all variants, given the same number of real images.
+For ImageNet-Sketch, \ldmthreefive with our Chamfer guidance surpasses the performance of a classifier trained on the full (1.3M samples) ImageNet-1k.
+Our Chamfer guidance always obtains substantial gains over the default sampling of \ldmonefive and \ldmthreefive across all ImageNet variants, up to $16\%$ when using synthetic data only for ImageNet-Sketch on \ldmthreefive.
+Interestingly, on ImageNet-R and ImageNet-A, adding real data to our synthetic ones harms the model's performance.
+In these domains, which differ significantly from ImageNet-1k, the gain resulting from synthetic data is less pronounced \wrt ImageNet-V2 and ImageNet-Sketch.
+R(endition) and A(dversarial) represent more challenging domains where more natural-looking images bring reduced benefit.
+Nevertheless, our Chamfer guidance still surpasses their real-only counterparts.
+These results confirms the downstream utility of our generated samples for OOD tasks as well.
+Similarly to the in-domain results, we observe how our Chamfer guidance can effectively close the performance gap between \ldmonefive and \ldmthreefive, and for ImageNet-Sketch, the performance of \ldmthreefive is superior to \ldmonefive.\\ Finally, we would like to observe how the improvement in quality between \ldmonefive and \ldmthreefive does not correspond to a greater utility of the generated data.
+What we generally observe is a decrease in performance between \ldmonefive and \ldmthreefive, and that our Chamfer guidance can restore the utility of the most recent models.